CCIG-Champalimaud/adell-mri/README.md

 ## Installation

-Installing this as package can be done easily through `poetry` in a `conda` environment.
+Installing this as package can be done easily through `pdm` in a `conda` environment.
 This requires `scikit-build` and can be done through the following commands:

 ```
 # creates and activates environment
 conda create -n adell_env python=3.11
 conda activate adell_env

-# installs poetry and scikit-build
+# installs pdm and scikit-build
-pip install poetry scikit-build
+pip install pdm scikit-build

 # installs adell_mri
-poetry install
+pdm install
 ```

 Using these you can run `adell` from your command line as an [entrypoint](#entrypoints).